Daytime Education Program

 - Students analyze film as a medium of artistic expression.

-- Screenings typically begin at 11am and are followed by a guided post-show discussion ending no later than 2pm.
+- Screenings begin at 11am and are followed by a guided post-show discussion ending no later than 2pm.

 - Students and teachers are treated to a free, healthy lunch.